Add these requirements to those listed under Graduate admissions or Professional admissions.

-Before we can issue a student visa, admitted international students who are not fully sponsored by Ohio State are required by law to show clear evidence that they have sufficient funding to pay for all tuition and living expenses while at the university.
-Funds may come from the student, family and sponsors.
+Before we can issue a student visa, admitted international students are required by law to show clear evidence that they have sufficient funding to pay for all tuition and living expenses while at the university.
+Funds may come from the student, family, university or outside sponsors.

 Once you have successfully completed your financial review, Ohio State will issue your Certificate of Eligibility (form I-20 for the F-1 Student Visa, or form DS-2019 for the J-1 Exchange Visitor Visa) with your notice of admission.
-If it contains any errors, please email Graduate and Professional Admissions.
+You’ll need to download this document: Watch your email for instructions from the Office of International Affairs.
+If your document contains any errors or you encounter difficulties with the download, please email Graduate and Professional Admissions.

 You will be required to pay a SEVIS fee as part of the visa application process.
 You will need to have the receipt from this fee payment when you visit the embassy to obtain your visa — read more about that below.